-Best grown in humusy, organically rich, acidic, medium moisture, well-drained soils in full sun to part shade.
+Best grown in organically rich, slightly acidic, medium moisture, well-drained soil in full sun to part shade.
 In St. Louis, Japanese pieris doesn’t seem to perform well in most locations.
-Summer foliage decline and reduced vigor often result in weakened plants that may succumb to harsh winters.
-It grows best in locations sheltered from wind with part afternoon shade.
+Summer foliage decline and reduced vigor results in weakened plants that may succumb to a harsh winter.
+It grows best in locations sheltered from wind with some afternoon shade.
 Remove spent flowers immediately after bloom.

 Pieris japonica is a broadleaf evergreen shrub that typically matures to 9-12’ tall with a dense, upright habit.
 It features drooping clusters (racemes to 6” long) of lily-of-the-valley-like white flowers in early spring.
 Serrulate, oblanceolate to obovate-oblong leaves (to 3.5” long) emerge orange-bronze but mature to glossy dark green.
 Leaves are evergreen.
 Bead-like flower buds are set in late summer for the following year and provide winter interest and contrast to the evergreen foliage.
 Many cultivars are available featuring flowers in various shades of white, pink and deep rose.